chenjj/CORScanner/README.md

 Substring match          | `wwww.example.com` trusts `example.co`
-trust_null               | `wwww.example.com` trusts `null`, which can be forged by iframe scripts HTTPS_trust_HTTP         | Risky trust denpendcy, a MITM attacker may steal HTTPS site secrets trust_any_subdomains     | Risky trust denpendcy, a subdomain XSS may steal its secrets
+trust_null               | `wwww.example.com` trusts `null`, which can be forged by iframe scripts HTTPS_trust_HTTP         | Risky trust denpendcy, a MITM attacker may steal HTTPS site secrets trust_any_subdomain      | Risky trust denpendcy, a subdomain XSS may steal its secrets

 ## License